webrecorder/pywb/README.md

 It should run in a standard WSGI container, although currently tested primarily with uWSGI 1.9 and 2.0

-Support for other versions of Python 3 is planned.
+Support for Python 3 is planned.

 ### Installation